cvega/githubapp-token-refresh/README.md

 # :factory: :shower: Automatically refreshing GitHub App tokens

 This repo is intended for people looking to understand more about GitHub apps and what an implmentation from a code perspective looks.
 Where possible the examples look to decorate function calls to the GitHub API.
 All of the code samples include an example script that share identical output with slight deviances (I'm looking at you Golang).
-There is no magic, just a simple check to validate the token and making sure our function calls always have a valid key.
+There is no magic, just a simple check to validate the token and making sure our function calls always have a valid token.

 I created this because I wasn't seeing a lot of code documentation and I wanted to provide something simple that can help people get up and running with GitHub App quickly with minimal.
 What I'm really hoping people take notice of is how similar this code is to using a PAT but also the benefits of not using long lived service accounts and passwords.